Key welfare issues

 The risk of these problems occurring increases with journey time.

-We are concerned that current laws governing the live transport of animals are not nearly good enough to safeguard animal welfare effectively on long journeys.
-The EU Regulations do not set strict enough limits on key areas such as journey times and space allowances.
+We're concerned that current laws governing the live transport of animals are not nearly good enough to safeguard animal welfare effectively on long journeys.

 Find out how you can help improve the conditions in which all animals are transported.